 - added weight increases the braking distance

-4WD or 4x4 is a common drivetrain for pickup trucks. like the Ford Ranger, Nissan Navara and Isuzu D-Max but can also be found in a popular small van, the Vauxhall Combo Cargo.
+4WD or 4x4 is a standard drivetrain for pickup trucks.
+Like the Ford Ranger, Nissan Navara and Isuzu D-Max.
+You can also find it in popular small vans, such as the Vauxhall Combo Cargo.
 Some large commercial vehicles like the Renault Master also have 4x4 van models available.

 The difference between AWD and 4WD

-Both drive all four wheels so in one sense there is no difference except that AWD has become an accepted description for a vehicle that drives all of the wheels, all of the time.
-4WD is generally accepted as a vehicle that uses a system where the driver can select the driving mode.
+Both drive all four wheels, so there are no fundamental differences.
+AWD has become the description for a vehicle that drives all of the wheels all of the time.
+In contrast, people describe 4WD as a vehicle that uses a system where the driver can select the driving mode.

-All-wheel drive is a much more recent innovation, and it’s a little bit more complicated, but also considerably more user-friendly.
-While a 4WD system tries to archive maximum traction by sending as much power to the four wheels and as equally as possible, AWD is all about varying the amount of power sent to each wheel, either mechanically or electronically.
+All-wheel drive is a much more recent innovation, and it's a little more complicated but considerably more user-friendly.
+In comparison, a 4WD system tries to achieve maximum traction by sending as much power to the four wheels and as equally as possible.
+AWD is all about varying the amount of power sent to each wheel, either mechanically or electronically.

-At this point, you might be wondering why there's a need for both of these types of systems since the aim of both is to distribute power to all four wheels.
-The difference between the two layouts is relatively small but it has a big effect on what you can tow, and how far off the beaten path you can go.
-All-wheel drive is more of a road-going vehicle while four-wheel drive is more for regular off-road use.
+At this point, you might wonder why there's a need for both systems since both aim to distribute power to all four wheels.
+The difference between the two layouts is relatively tiny.
+Still, it significantly affects what you can tow and how far off the beaten path you can go.
+All-wheel drive is more of a road-going vehicle, while four-wheel drive is more for regular off-road use.

-AWD isn’t quite as robust as 4WD, and it can’t match the power delivery necessary for low-speed off-roading like rock crawling.
+AWD isn't quite as robust as 4WD, and it can't match the power delivery necessary for low-speed off-roading like rock crawling.
 AWD does have some clear advantages over 4WD, though.
 These days, computers are involved in most AWD systems.
 Sensors on each wheel monitor traction, wheel speed, and several other data point hundreds of times per second.
-An engine control unit (ECU) analyzes traction conditions and decides which wheel receives power.
-This type of system, usually called torque vectoring, has resulted in massive improvements in handling and all-weather capability.
+An engine control unit (ECU) analyses traction conditions and decides which wheel receives power.
+This type of system, usually called torque vectoring, has resulted in massive handling and all-weather capability improvements.

 Ultimately, the system you choose largely depends on your driving needs and where you live.
-Four-wheel drive is your best choice if you plan on using your vehicle off-road and in difficult terrain on a regular basis.
-It’s normally found on SUVs and pickup trucks that boast the durability to match the ruggedness of a four-wheel-drive system.
+Four-wheel drive is your best choice if you plan on using your vehicle off-road and in rough terrain regularly.
+You can usually find it on SUVs and pickup trucks that boast the durability to match the ruggedness of a four-wheel-drive system.
 All-wheel drive is often associated with road-going vehicles - and for most people, it makes more sense.

 Which drivetrain should you choose then?

-If you are a new or an anxious driver, FWD is probably the best choice for you considering how easy it is to drive, its reliability and fuel efficiency.
-RWD is a good choice if you need a more powerful vehicle and you're an experienced driver as it tends to sideway if you accelerate harder.
-If you looking for regular road and occasional off-road driving, AWD is the best option as it has the most grip.
+Suppose you are a new or anxious driver.
+Then, FWD is probably the best choice for you, considering how easy it is to drive, its reliability and fuel efficiency.
+RWD is a good choice if you need a more powerful vehicle and if you're an experienced driver, as it tends to sideway if you accelerate harder.
+If you are looking for regular road and occasional off-road driving, AWD is the best option as it has the most grip.
 4WD is strictly for off-road use and shouldn't be used in day-to-day road driving.

 Now you know the difference between the drives, get in touch to see which vehicle is best for you.
-Already know what you're interested in?
 Check out our latest leasing deals now.